 Introduction 2

 Section I. The Authority for this Order 3

 Section II.
 Why You Are Receiving This Order 3

 Section III.
-Data Required By This Order 4
+Data Required By This Order

 III.A.
 Data Required - The Tier 1 Battery 4

 III.B.
 Conducting the Battery - Testing Protocols 6

 III.C.
 Generating the Data - Applicable Timeframes 7

 Section IV.
 Responding to the Order 7

 IV.A.
-Schedule for Responding to the Order 8
+Schedule For Responding To The Order

 IV.B.
 Options for Responding to the Order 9

 Option 1: Generate Data 9

-Option 2: Submit or Cite Existing Data 9
+Option 2: Submit or Cite Existing Data

-Option 3: Form a Task Force or Offer to Join a Task Force .
-10
+Option 3: Form a Task Force or Offer to Join a Task Force 10

-Option 4: Claim Not Subject To the Order .
-11
+Option 4: Claim Not Subject To the Order 11

-Option 5: Voluntarily Cancel the Pesticide Registration(s) .
-11
+Option 5: Discontinue the Manufacture or Import of the Chemical 11

-Option 6: Reformulate the Product(s) to Exclude this Chemical from the Formulation

-Option 7: Claim a Formulators' Exemption .
-12
+Option 6: Stop Sales into the Pesticide Market 12

-Option 8: Other Response Options .
-12
+Option 7: Other Response Options 12

 IV.D.
-Procedures for Challenging this Order .
-13
+Procedures for Challenging this Order 13

 IV.E.
-Procedures for Cost Sharing.
+Procedures for Cost Sharing 13

 IV.F.
-Procedures for Data Protection .
-14
+Procedures for Data Protection 13

-Section V. Procedures for Submitting Data to the Agency .
-14
+Section V. Submitting Data to the Agency 14

 V.A.
-Format for Submissions .
-14
+Format for Submissions 14

 V.B.
-Transmittal Document .
-14
+Transmittal Documents 14

 V.C.
-Submitting Individual Study or Test Result Documents .
-15
+Submitting Individual Study or Test Result Documents 14

-V. D. Mailing Instructions
+V.D.
+Mailing Instructions 15

 Section VI.
-Submit a Progress Report .
-16
+Submit a Progress Report 15

 Section VII.
-Recordkeeping Requirements .
-16
+Recordkeeping Requirements 16

 Section VIII.
-Consequences of Failure to Comply with this Order .
-16
+Consequences of Failure to Comply with this Order 16

 Section IX.
-Additional Information
+Additional Information 16

-Section X. Conclusion .
-17
+Section X. Conclusion 17